 We have reopened some outdoor facilities.
 Reopening these facilities and activities will allow residents to enjoy outdoor sports in a careful and safe way.

 The recreation facilities in Saanich Parks that have reopened include:

 - 21 sports courts (e.g., basketball and street hockey); and

 - the Lambrick Skate Park.

-All playgrounds in municipal parks will reopen with new signage to indicate health and safety guidelines for play.
+All playgrounds in municipal parks reopened with new signage to indicate health and safety guidelines for play.
 Saanich encourages those using the playgrounds to:

 - practice safe physical distancing;

 - wash your hands before and after using the play area;

 - come back later if the area seems too busy;